mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-10-Fine-Grained-Password-Policies-for-Tiered-Identity-Control/README.md

 ![Service accounts PSO configured](screenshots/lab-10-07-service-accounts-pso-configured.png)

-This policy differentiates service identities from normal user accounts by using a longer minimum password length and a separate password lifetime model.
+This separated the service-account password model from the workforce-user baseline.

+In production, supported services should use gMSAs or another managed credential solution instead of long-lived manually managed passwords.

 ---

-### 8. PSO Objects Confirmed
+### 8. Confirmed the PSO Objects

-The Password Settings Container was reviewed after creating all three PSOs.
+The Password Settings Container was reviewed after creating the policies.

-The following objects were present:

 | Password Settings Object | Precedence |
 |---|---:|